 I have a cautionary tale to tell.
 I’m writing this from the hospital because of the tumor hemorrhaging blood down my throat.
-My husband and I have told doctors not to intubate me, so there is this freaky chance I could go at any time, I’ve been told.
+My husband and I have told doctors not to intubate me, so I’ve been told there is this freaky chance I could go at any time.
 This is my story.

-Growing up during the AIDS crisis and being HIV positive myself, it was my responsibility to read them.
+Growing up during the AIDS crisis and being HIV-positive myself, I was responsible for reading them.

-So how is it I could be misdiagnosed by four different doctors – two of them gay – for stage lV HPV-related oral cancer, a type of cancer affecting more people each year?
+So how could I be misdiagnosed by four doctors – two of them gay – for stage lV HPV-related oral cancer, a type of cancer affecting more people each year?

-The answer is a mixed bag of a no FDA-approved screening tools, limited research and physician ignorance.
+The answer is a mixed bag of no FDA-approved screening tools, limited research, and physician ignorance.

 I’m no Michael Douglas.
-But I’m sharing my experience in the hopes I can help prevent others receiving a diagnosis of an advance HPV-related oral cancer being caught at a late stage, when the prospects for survival have diminished to 60%.
+But I’m sharing my experience in the hopes I can help prevent others from receiving a diagnosis of an advanced HPV-related oral cancer being caught at a late stage when the prospects for survival have diminished to 60%.

-For god knows…I asked all the right questions of my doctors throughout 2013 before receiving a correct diagnosed and I still fight for my life.
+For god knows…I asked all the right questions of my doctors throughout 2013 before receiving a correct diagnosis, and I still fight for my life.

 Doctors believe being co-infected with HIV complicates the ultimate prognosis for the patient – though researchers have yet to do the studies to back that theory up.

 Let’s go back to the beginning of my ordeal.
-In the winter of 2013, I noticed that when I coughed I felt discomfort on a specific spot of my throat.
+In the winter of 2013, I noticed that when I coughed, I felt discomfort in a specific spot of my throat.
 It didn’t go away after three weeks, only becoming more persistent.
 I also started having mild earaches in my right ear.
 But I didn’t think much of it.

-But I did bring it up the symptoms to my HIV specialist in March.
+But, I did bring up the symptoms to my HIV specialist in March.

 “I doubt it,” he replied.
 “You’re young and healthy.”

-By May, the earaches on my right side of my head began to mess with my sleep.
-I used a heating pad and popping Ibuprofin to get me through each night.
-The sensation in my throat was a bit like having a tortilla chip caught in it.
+By May, the earaches on the right side of my head began to mess with my sleep.
+I used a heating pad and popped Ibuprofen to get me through each night.
+My throat felt like it had a tortilla chip caught in it.

 Then I asked, “I have risk factors.
 Could it be cancer?”